Dhimitër Beratti

-Dhimitër Beratti or Berati (15 October 1886 – 8 September 1970) was an Albanian politician and journalist.
-One of the signatories of the Albanian Declaration of Independence Beratti served as secretary of the Albanian delegation at the Paris Peace Conference in 1919.
+Dhimitër Beratti or Berati (15 October 1886 – 8 September 1970) was an Albanian politician, journalist, one of the signatories of the Albanian Declaration of Independence and the secretary of the Albanian delegation at the Paris Peace Conference, 1919.

 Life

-Born in Korçë on 15 October 1888, he studied at the law and political science of the University of Bucharest.
+Born in Korçë on 15 October 1888, his parents have their origins from Berat.
+He studied at the law and political science of the University of Bucharest.
 In 1905 he returned to his home town where he worked in the first Albanian school established there.
 In 1908 he was one of the founding members of the Dituria ("Knowledge") association of Korçë.

 In 1909 participates as a suffler in the Besa theatrical play, one of the first in Albania.
 The same year he participates in the Congress of Elbasan (related to education in Albanian) and one year later in the Second Congress of Monastir.

 Participant in the meeting at Hotel Continental in Bucharest, Romania where the Albanian colony for electing the delegation to the Vlora event of 1912.
 He signed the Albanian Declaration of Independence act on 28 November 1912 as D.Beratti on behalf of the Albanian Colony of Bucharest.
 Beratti was elected general director of the Perlindja e Shqipëniës newspaper.
 He participated in the Albanian delegation to London in 1913, following up with the Conference of Ambassadors.
 Later in 1913 elected general director of the hospitals in Albania.
 Participated as secretary of the Albanian delegation in the Paris Peace Conference of 1919, staying mainly there until 1921.
 During this period he published two books Albania and the Albanians (Paris, 1920) and La question Albanaise (Paris, 1920).